Search Database

 Joseph was according to army records born in County Longford in 1887; next-of-kin was his brother E. Aubrey, Coolamber, Co.
 Westmeath.

-Prior to enlisting with the 15th Infantry in December 1914, Joseph had served 4 years with the 18th Battalion of the Royal Irish.
+Prior to enlisting with the 15th Infantry in December 1914, Joseph stated that he had served 4 years with the 18th Battalion of the Royal Irish.
 He was promoted to the rank of Sergeant in February 1915.
 Aubrey's story is interesting in that whilst serving overseas he went missing on 12 November 1915; his record was marked as an absentee, something that was highly unusual for someone of his rank.

 Aubrey's journey from Australia was marred by illness and he was hospitalised a number of times in 1915 for reasons including tonsillitis, rheumatic fever and tachycardia (rapid heartbeat).
 His most recent hospitalisation was on 1 November that year, something which could have been a factor in his decision to leave the front.
 Consequently, he forfeit his medals, pension and free repatriation to Australia for the duration of the war.